jumpsiegel/solana-improvement-documents/proposals/0125-incremental-accounts-hash.md

         3. Said in another way, this update costs approximately like a Delta Accounts Hash, but provides a hash of the state of all accounts as the Epoch Accounts Hash.
-2. In the Bank’s Block Hash, we replace the Delta Accounts Hash with the new Incremental Accounts Hash
+2. In the Bank’s Block Hash, we add the incremental hash after the the Delta Accounts Hash.
-    1. The actual Incremental Accounts Hash is 2KiB long.
-For simplicity we include a 32-byte long BLAKE3(Incremental Accounts Hash) into the Bank’s Block Hash.
-    2. The entire account state is thus agreed upon by every slot instead of once per epoch
+    1. The entire account state is thus agreed upon by every slot instead of once per epoch
-    3. In principle, a validator could run a full hash of all accounts accumulation in the background on its own schedule to verify no disk bit flips have occurred, or any other unexpected change.
+    2. In principle, a validator could run a full hash of all accounts accumulation in the background on its own schedule to verify no disk bit flips have occurred, or any other unexpected change.
-4. We also replace the Epoch Accounts Hash with the new Incremental Accounts Hash
+3. We also replace the Epoch Accounts Hash with the new Incremental Accounts Hash
-    1. The actual Incremental Accounts Hash is 2KiB long.
-For simplicity we use a 32-byte long BLAKE3(Incremental Accounts Hash) as a replacement of the Epoch Accounts Hash.

-### Replacing Epoch & Delta Accounts Hash

-This section describes the details of replacing just the Epoch Accounts Hash with the Incremental Accounts Hash.

-Pros:

-- Simplicity: one way to hash
-- Performs better than merkle tree
-- Scales independently of total # accounts
-   - O(# accounts written per slot)

-Cons:

-- Changes to all validators
-- For a while we'll have to support and compute both
-- Versioning issue with snapshots
-- This adds work that must be done per slot to update the accumulated hash
-- At the current scale, performance is worse than merkle tree and may affect block time (see Performance section below for details on why we think it's ok)

-Result:
+### Summary of changes

-1. Bank.accounts delta hash: incremental
+1. Bank.accounts delta hash: account delta hash AND incremental hash
 2. Bank.epoch accounts hash: incremental
 3. Bank.parent’s hash of all accounts: incremental
 4. Snapshot.hash of all accounts: incremental